bdunnette/tryton-admin-manual/basic_config.rst

 * Subdivision: State or province where your employee is situated

 Language: select one of the available languages.

 In the group Contact mechanisms.
 These are the various ways (Email, Phone, Skype) by which this employee can be contacted.

+.. sidebar:: Creating Categories

+   To create or manage categories, use the Categories menu unter Party Management.
+Create a new record and give the Category a name.

+   Category examples: Gold partner, Silver partner, IT company, Consultant, etc.

+In the group Categories.
+These categories can be used to organize or “tag” parties (including companies).

+Tab Employees

+.. sidebar:: Employees

+   Employees represent the actual employees of the organisations using Tryton (the *companies*).

+   An employee can be optionally linke to a user through the *user* form.

+Click on the button Create a new record, the Employee screen apears.
+● Name: First and last name of the employee
+● Active: Check this box if the employee is active in the organisation.
+In the screen Employee click on the tab General.
+Tab General
+In the group Addresses.
+● Name: The employee name
+● Active: Check this box if this employee is active
+● Invoice: Check this box if you can invoice this employee Is this correct ???
+● Street: Streetname for your employee
+● Street (bis): Alternative streetname for your employee ● ZIP: Post code of the employee
+● City: City where your employee is situated
+● Country: Country where your employee is situated
+● Subdivision: State or province where your employee is situated
+Language: select one of the available languages.
+In the group Contact mechanisms.
+These are the various ways (Email, Phone, Skype) by which this employee can be contacted.
 In the group Categories.
 These categories can be used to organize or “tag” employees.

 Tab Accounting